openstack/magnum/specs/container-networking-model.rst

 ---------------------

-Most end users will never use the labels configuration flag and simply use the default Libnetwork driver and associated configuration options.
-For those that wish to customize their container networking environment, it will be important to understand what libnetwork-driver and labels are supported, along with their associated configuration options, capabilities, etc..
+Most end users will never use the labels configuration flag and simply use the default network driver and associated configuration options.
+For those that wish to customize their container networking environment, it will be important to understand what network-driver and labels are supported, along with their associated configuration options, capabilities, etc..

 Performance Impact
 ------------------

-Performance will depend upon the chosen Libnetwork driver and its associated configuration.
-For example, when creating a baymodel with "--libnetwork-driver flannel" flag, Flannel's default configuration will be used.
+Performance will depend upon the chosen network driver and its associated configuration.
+For example, when creating a baymodel with "--network-driver flannel" flag, Flannel's default configuration will be used.
 If the default for Flannel is an overlay networking technique (i.e. VXLAN), then networking performance will be less than if Flannel used the host-gw configuration that does not perform additional packet